QuantumPL/site/content/publication/Mosca2019/index.md

 publication_types:
 - '0'
-abstract: This report documents the program and the outcomes of Dagstuhl Seminar 18381
-  \"Quantum Programming Languages\", which brought together researchers from quantum computing and classical programming languages.
+abstract: This report documents the program and the outcomes of Dagstuhl Seminar 18381 "Quantum Programming Languages", which brought together researchers from quantum computing and classical programming languages.
 publication: '*Dagstuhl Reports*'
 doi: 10.4230/DagRep.8.9.112